qtapostate/js-data-structures/README.md

 3. everything must have test suites close to 90% coverage - all edge cases should be covered.

 Included in this project are (or will be) the following data structures:
-* LinkedList
+* Sets - good for storing ordered or unordered sequences of values
-  * `LinkedList` - a singly linked list that can be walked forward only.
+  * `LinkedList` - an ordered list that can be walked forward only.
-  * `DoublyLinkedList` - a doubly linked list that can be walked forward or backward.
+  * `DoublyLinkedList` - an ordered list that can be walked forward or backward.
+  * `HashTable` (WIP)
-* Stack
+* Stack - good for storing dependent data
   * `DynamicStack` - a stack that grows as large as needed.
   * `FixedStack` - a stack with a specified size constraint.
-* Queue
+* Queue - good for ordering operations in a sequence
   * `DynamicQueue` - a queue that grows as large as needed.
   * `FixedQueue` - a queue with a specified size constraint.

-Still a work in progress:
-* Data Structures
+* Graphs - good for mapping a network of relationships, such as decisions available given a current state
   * `DirectedGraph` (WIP)
+  * `WeightedDirectedGraph` (WIP)
   * `UndirectedGraph` (WIP)
+  * `WeightedUndirectedGraph` (WIP)
+* Trees - good for organizing data for fast interpretation
   * `NAryTree` (WIP)
   * `BalancedTree` (WIP)
   * `BinaryTree` (WIP)